 UK/EU Postgraduate Student Loan

-Government-backed postgraduate loans worth up to £10,000 are now available to help Masters students towards the cost of their tuition fees and living expenses.
+Government-backed postgraduate loans are now available to help Masters students towards the cost of their tuition fees and living expenses.
+For new students in 2017/18 the loan is worth up to £10,280 for the entire length of your course.
 These are non-means tested, repayable postgraduate student loans similar to those that are offered to undergraduate students.
 For more information, please see the Government website: www.gov.uk/postgraduate-loan

 - Payments will be made directly to students in three instalments across each academic year.
 Students will only receive the loan once they have paid their terms fees and are fully enrolled at the School (and, where applicable, remain so for a second year).